musman-uk/portfolio/workflow-process/portfolio-design/README.md

 ---

 ### 📝 Approach
-- Introduced a root level table of contents and tree diagram to give visitors a clear overview
+- Introduced a root level table of contents and tree diagram to give visitors a clear overview and freedom to navigate in their own way
 - Standardised introductions across nested READMEs to maintain consistency of tone
-- Balanced minimalism with warmth by trimming descriptions while maintaining a soft tone
+- Balanced minimalism with warmth by trimming descriptions while maintaining a soft and inviting tone
 - Documented the redesign itself as part of the portfolio, showing process as well as outcome

 ---

 ### 🎯 Rationale
 - The old layout was flat, leaving visitors without hierarchy or context
-- Categories create rhythm and scale, guiding exploration
+- Categories create rhythm and scale, guiding exploration and encouraging deeper engagement
 - Consistent tone builds trust and readability across sections
 - Documenting the redesign demonstrates transparency and care in presentation
+- The navigation tree and table of contents were included to mirror the principle of freedom of choice.
+The portfolio does not force a single linear path but instead allows the visitor to choose how to engage.
+They can skim the surface, explore deeply, or combine both approaches.
+This flexibility reflects my belief that documentation should empower readers to navigate according to their own needs.

 ---

 ### 🚧 Blockers
 The blockers below highlight the main challenges faced during the redesign process.
 They shaped the final approach and informed design decisions.

 - **Formatting Consistency**
-  Ensuring collapsible sections, indentation, and tree diagrams rendered correctly across GitHub required repeated testing and adjustment, pre tags can help format then in a singular markdown.
+  Ensuring collapsible sections, indentation, and tree diagrams rendered correctly across GitHub required repeated testing and adjustment.
+Pre tags were used to format tree diagrams in a singular markdown block.

 - **Centralised Acknowledgements**
   Aligning acknowledgements and dedications across documents required restraint to avoid duplication.
 The solution was to maintain a single central section.

 - **Markdown Limitations**
   Certain visual elements were more challenging to implement within GitHub’s renderer.
 Compromises were necessary to balance clarity with maintainability.

 - **Balancing Detail and Restraint**
   Capturing enough transparency to reflect process integrity without overwhelming the reader required careful judgement.

 ---

 ### 🏁 Outcome
 The following tree structures and screenshots illustrate the changes made, showing the portfolio layout and README before and after the redesign.